dimonier/tg2obsidian/README.md

 ## Use case

-- You are typing or recording messages in your personal Telegram group _on the go_
+- You type, record, or forward messages to your personal Telegram group _on the go_
 - Bot receives new messages from Telegram and saves them as Inbox notes in your PKM vault
 - _Afterwards, in a quiet environment_, you process those notes, moving the information from them to appropriate places in your vault